ericitaquera/mh3u_ptbr/README.md

 ## 💬 Credits

 - **Project Lead:** [@ericitaquera](https://github.com/ericitaquera)
-- **Tools Used:** arc_extractor, Python 3, GodMode9, Visual Studio Code
+- **Tools Used:** Python 3, GodMode9, Visual Studio Code, Notepad++, HxD Hex Editor, Citra Emulator.
 - **Special Thanks:** 🙌
-  To everyone who contributed — knowingly or not — to the ROM hacking and fan translation scene:  co toolmakers, reverse engineers, tutorial writers, testers, and community sharers.
+  To everyone who contributed — knowingly or not — to the ROM hacking and fan translation scene: toolmakers, reverse engineers, tutorial writers, testers, and community sharers.
   *"If I have seen further, it is by standing on the shoulders of giants."* — Isaac Newton